Work with network proxies

 Batect automatically propagates any proxy environment variables configured on the host as build arguments unless the --no-proxy-vars

-flag is passed to ./batect
+flag is passed to ./batect.

 Note that build arguments are not persisted in the image - they exist only as environment variables at build time.
 Furthermore,